refgenie/refgenie/docs/autodoc_build/refgenconf.md

 Missing required configuration instance items

+## Class MissingGenomeError
+Error type for request of unknown genome/assembly.

+## Class UnboundEnvironmentVariablesError
+Use of environment variable that isn't bound to a value.

 ## Class MissingAssetError
 Error type for request of an unavailable genome asset.

-## Class GenomeConfigFormatError
-Exception for invalid genome config file format.

-## Class UnboundEnvironmentVariablesError
-Use of environment variable that isn't bound to a value.

-## Class MissingGenomeError
-Error type for request of unknown genome/assembly.

 ## Class RefGenConf